Painting in gloss(ary)

 FAQ

 Frequently Asked Questions: Or, more accurately a series of inane scenarios thought up by the makers of a product or service that bear little or no relevance to actual questions a user may have.
-For example, on the Charlotte Church web site, an FAQ entry might be "At what age did you start singing?" when an actual question might be "Why the fuck was a talented Welsh soprano singer allowed to make insipid pop music and host her own vacuous chat show?"
+For example, on the Cheryl Cole website, an FAQ entry might be "At what age did you start singing?" when an actual question might be "Why are you still doing it?"

 FCUK

 French Connection UK: Hilarious marketing tool of said company, designed to make you laugh uncontrollably when encountering merchandise upon which their brand name has been skillfully replaced for the word fuck.
-For example: "I FCUK Charlotte Church".
+For example: "I FCUK Cheryl Cole".
 See what they've done there?
 Ingenious.
 Let me just pop my rib back in place.
 They must have spent minutes thinking that up.

 GIMP